The Reality of Google Voice: Overview of Features, Costs, and Benefits

 Call Quality

-Call quality relies completely on Internet connection with no HD support.
+Call quality relies completely on an Internet connection with no HD support.

 Telco providers across 180+ countries support crystal-clear call quality.